artificial-polyglot/arti/README.md

 developed the MMS model.
 * MMS_FA - The multilingual forced alignment method built into the torchaudio library as a result of the MMS project.
-* In Dev - Another method is in development that should be able to find timestamps for words in the audio that are not in the text.
+* In Development - Another method is in development that should be able to find timestamps for words in the audio that are not in the text.
 The two forced alignment methods are not able to do this.

 ### Character Level Timestamps

 Arti uses an enhanced version of MMS_FA in order to capture timestamps for each character of text.
-While, verse delineation is often thought of as two numbers, a beginning and ending timestamp, this is an over simplification.
+While verse delineation is often thought of as two numbers, a beginning and ending timestamp, this is an oversimplification.
-The timestamps that best synchronizes an audio player to text, might not be the best timestamps to use when training a model.
+The timestamps that best synchronize an audio player to text, might not be the best timestamps to use when training a model.

 Using character level timestamps, it is possible to deliver timestamps that